Aka: Hash, marijuana, dope, weed, grass, pot, puff, ganja.

 - Usual doses of cannabis may also interfere with short-term memory and learning ability, as well as co-ordination (so manual skills are impaired).
 Moderate doses may interfere with clarity of speech.
 Music or TV might suddenly seem endlessly fascinating and unusually moving.

 - Unpleasant reactions include fearfulness, confusion, severe panic and anxiety, paranoid reactions and hallucinations.

 - Like cigarettes, smoking cannabis can damage your throat and lungs.
 It may cause chronic bronchitis, coughing, hoarseness, and other respiratory problems similarly associated with tobacco smoking.

 - Users may undergo temporary and in a small percentage of cases, severe psychological distress and confusion.
-Heavy use amongst those with latent or existing mental disorders may aggravate their condition.
+Heavy use amongst those with a mental illness may make their condition worse.

-- User may appear apathetic, lack energy and perform poorly at work or education.
+- User may appear lack energy and perform poorly at work or education.

 - It seems that there may be a slightly increased risk of developing schizophrenia in those who started using cannabis at a young age (under the age of 18).
 As with all drugs, it appears that risk increases with use.
 So someone who uses cannabis daily may be more likely to suffer side effects than someone who only uses it occasionally.

 - Among the other known or suspected long term effects of continuous cannabis use are decreased sperm count and sperm mobility, interference with ovulation and pre-natal development and impaired immune system response.